 How is mitral valve prolapse treated?

-Even those with mitral regurgitation and dysautonomia symptoms may still only need an annual evaluation.
-However, that doesn’t mean that MVP is totally benign.
+Even those with regurgitation of the mitral valve and dysautonomia symptoms may still only need an annual evaluation.
+However, that does not mean that mitral valve prolapse is totally benign.

-When the condition involves significant regurgitation, the two main treatment options are medication and surgery.
+When the MVP condition involves significant regurgitation, the two main treatment options are medication and surgery.
 The least invasive choice is generally preferred, but the course of action depends on the severity of the case and on if the patient has other conditions that may increase the risk of complications.
-Sometimes, both drugs and surgical intervention are necessary to treat the condition.
+Sometimes, drugs and surgical intervention are necessary.

 Note: Pregnancy may intensify the symptoms of MVP.
 Women should discuss with their doctors whether or not any specific mitral valve prolapse treatment is necessary.